Rovingleaves/Temp-Public/How to assemble printer head.md

    ![Step13_1](images/Step13_1.jpg)
 2. Route the 7P signal cable out through the "b" notch.
    ![Step13_2](images/Step13_2.jpg)
-3. Pass the cutter SENSOR cable (red, white, yellow) through the "a" notch, then out the "b" notch.
+3. Pass the cutter sensor cable (red, white, yellow) through the "a" notch, then out the "b" notch.
 Finally, insert the transparent Mylar sheet into the mechanism frame.
    ![Step13_3](images/Step13_3.jpg)

 ---